When you get a load of firewood, it’s important that you store it so that it seasons appropriately for when you want to use it.

 Furthermore, it’s important to store firewood appropriately on a dedicated firewood rack to minimize risks.
 There is the risk of fire as well as insect infestation if firewood is not stored appropriately.

-In this post we’ve collated some of the best advice on how to store and season firewood so you can continue to burn high quality and safe fires in your fireplace for years to come.
+In this article we’ve collated some of the best advice on how to store and season firewood so that it burns high quality and safe fires in a fireplace.
+Note that the following information does not represent advice to you or your circumstances, professional or otherwise.

 Tips for Storing and Seasoning Firewood